MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 ms.author: mbaldwin
 ---

-# Microsoft Information Protection (MIP) SDK FAQs and issues
+# Microsoft Purview Information Protection SDK FAQs and issues

 This article provides answers to Frequently Asked Questions (FAQs), and troubleshooting guidance for known issues and common errors.